amundsen-io/amundsenfrontendlibrary/docs/application_config.md

 ## Issue Tracking Features
 In order to enable Issue Tracking set `IssueTrackingConfig.enabled` to `true` to see UI features.
-Further configuration is required in `config.py` to fully enable the feature.
+Further configuration is required to fully enable the feature, please see this [entry](flask_config.md#issue-tracking-integration-features)